andubiel/pyats-genie/README.md

 ```

-At this point we see just business as usual ospf updates.
+At this point we see in the diff_routing_iosxe_csr1_ops.txt that the only changes are the normal ospf updates.

-Now lets make a change and see it recorded in another diff.
+Now lets make a change to csr1 and see it recorded in another diff.